Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space: The Rao module of singular schemes of foliations by curves

 and hence the required dimension of the moduli space.
 Together with the considerations made in the paragraph below the proof of Lemma \ref{lemma-moduli}, the proof of Main Thorem \ref{mthm4} is finally complete.

-At last, as a by product of the results in this section, we close this paper by providing a full characterization of those foliations by curves $\sF$ such that $R_\sF$ is concentrated in a single degree.
+At last, as a by-product of the results in this section, we close this paper by providing a full characterization of those foliations by curves $\sF$ such that $R_\sF$ is concentrated in a single degree.